NRAS Finance

 - Discounts: Competitive professional package and basic home loan discounts are available.

-Do you need help applying for a loan to purchase an NRAS property?
 Please call us on 1300 889 743 or enquire online and one of our expert mortgage brokers will call you to discuss your options.

-The QAHC & BHC:
+The QAHC and BHC:

-- Provides a joint venture Head Lease to investors.
+- Provides a joint venture head lease to investors.

 - Manages the NRAS 10 year compliance requirements.